 In other words, if 85% of the 24 million people profiled are doing X, it’s a good bet that 85% of the next million to come along will probably do X as well.

 Machine learning is still very much with us and is probably one of the most common versions of AI.
-For example, a fellow I met a bit ago – one of the world’s gurus of machine learning, BTW – told me that his software can predict things like: “If a customer buys a purple tie at Macy’s or Saks, here are the next five things that customer will probably buy.”
-And it has been repeatedly demonstrated to be true, correct, and highly accurate.
+For example, a fellow I met a bit ago – one of the world’s gurus of machine learning – told me that his software can predict things like: “If a customer buys a purple tie at Macy’s or Saks, here are the next five things that customer will probably buy.”
+And it has been repeatedly demonstrated to be highly accurate.
 Does the merchant care?
 To be sure.

 Can every business use AI?
 Probably not, but each day, the percentage of businesses that can use it, or perhaps leverage more elite types of AI, increases.
 Here at Cayenne, we frequently encounter three types of client issues about this: